 When you return to the room, a case study will be waiting for you at your seat.
 You should then use the rest of the break to read and study that case.
-The purpose of this is for me to gauge your ability to respond to a new situation that we have not specifically covered during the course.

-Once you sit to read the case, you cannot talk to anyone nor can you leave the classroom until you have finished part B. So prepare accordingly during your break.
-(I recommend giving yourself plenty of time to read, study, and markup the case.)
+Keep in mind that once you sit to read the case, you cannot talk to anyone nor can you leave the classroom until you have finished part B of the exam.
+So prepare accordingly during your break.